2023 Harvest Winemaking Internship

 - International applicants will have to obtain a work visa (J-1 VISA through CAEP.org or E-3 Australia)

 - Harvest interns are responsible for securing their own housing and transportation

 Compensation: Hourly pay will depend on level of experience and includes overtime pay, per California law.

 Get in touch

-If you are interested in the 2021 Harvest Winemaking Internship, please introduce yourself in with form below and we will send you details on how to apply.
+If you are interested in the 2022 Harvest Winemaking Internship, please introduce yourself with the form below and we will send you details on how to apply.